home-assistant/home-assistant.io/source/_integrations/slack.markdown

 One number entity will be created:

-- **Do Not Disturb**: Set Do Not Disturb period.
+- **Do Not Disturb Period**: Set Do Not Disturb period.
 This starts immediately when set.

 ### Slack Service Data